tonytvo/blog-generator/content/blog/phan-tich-tai-chinh-kinh-doanh-sab/index.md

 # Cost of capital
 - EBIT = [EBIT quy 1 2022] + [EBIT quy 2 2022] + [EBIT quy 3 2022] + [EBIT quy 4 2021]
   - EBIT = earnings before interests and tax = Loi nhuan Ke Toan Truoc
-  - per discussion, it seems like we should use EBITDA instead of EBIT here
+  - per discussion, it seems like we should use EBITDA instead of EBIT
+  - download bctc from cafef.vn (qui 1, qui 2, qui 3 2022 and qui 4 2021)

 # Questions